-Montague Dawson was a British painter who was renowned as a maritime artist.
-His most famous paintings depict sailing ships, usually clippers or warships of the 18th and 19th centuries.
+Montague Dawson was a renowned British maritime painter.
+His most famous paintings depict sailing ships, usually clippers or warships of the eighteenth and nineteenth centuries.
 He was the son of a keen yachtsman and the grandson of the marine painter Henry Dawson (1811-1878).
 Much of his childhood was spent on Southampton Water where he was able to indulge his interest in the study of ships.
 For a brief period around 1910 Dawson worked for a commercial art studio in Bedford Row, London, but with the outbreak of the First World War he joined the Royal Navy.
 Whilst serving with the Navy in Falmouth he met Charles Napier Hemy (1841–1917), who considerably influenced his work.